 So just before moving into the next season the aim is to clear accumulation of dosha.
-To do this use a mild detox, or seasonal cleanse along with a detoxifying diet, and then you can slowly follow the Vata-pacifying foods and lifestyle guidelines of Autumn.
+To do this, follow a gentle seasonal cleanse with a detoxifying diet, and then you can slowly follow the Vata-pacifying foods and lifestyle guidelines of early Autumn.

 As a guideline:

 Eat lighter foods to facilitate cleansing - avoid red meat, aged cheeses and fried foods